hawkeyexl/doc-structure-lint/README.md

 - Check for required sections, paragraph counts, and code block requirements
 - Flexible template definitions using YAML
 - Output results in both human-readable text and structured JSON formats
+- Provide precise location information with start and end character indexes for each heading

 ## Installation